Resilient Leeds beat Wigan to reach Grand Final

 |Tries: O'Connor, Bentley 2 Goals: Hardaker 4

-Leeds took advantage of a resilient first-half defensive display to stun Wigan 20-8 and reach their first Super League Grand Final since 2017.
+Leeds took advantage of a resilient first-half defensive display to beat Wigan 20-8 and reach their first Super League Grand Final since 2017.

 Liam Marshall gave Wigan an early lead but despite dominating possession and territory, they could not score again.